Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Surrogacy can allow would-be parents an opportunity to have a baby with whom they have a biological link.
 But gestational carrying can also be complicated, with complex laws and medical procedures that can make the process expensive.

-While the cost of using a surrogate can run between $100,00 to $150,000 (or more), the actual cost can vary significantly, depending on where you live, whether you need an egg donor, and how many rounds of IVF your surrogate will go through before she conceives.
+The cost of using a surrogate can run anywhere from $100,000 to $225,000, depending on where you live, whether you need an egg donor, and how many rounds of IVF your surrogate will go through before she conceives.

 Read on to learn more about potential fees involved in using a surrogate, as well as some ways to make the process more affordable.